If your browser does not support video playback;

+If your browser does not support video playback;**

 	FSCJ has divided the Private (Primary Flight I & II) and Commercial Pilot (Commercial Flight I, II, & III) flight courses into sections in order to reduce the burden on students for paying large amounts of flight fees at any one time.
 However, the college does require all of the flight fees in each course to be paid prior to starting that course.
 The college then pays Sunrise Aviation as the training progresses.
 Students needing more time to gather the required funds for the training can space their training out over a period of time longer than two years.
 However, Sunrise Aviation recommends you schedule your flying lessons at least 2 to 3 times each week to prevent spending extra money for reviewing material while enrolled in any flight course.

 	The college flight courses also only have the minimum FAA flight hours or just a few hours over that minimum.
 Some students finish the courses in that minimum.
 However, many students will need to pay extra in order to complete some of the certificates or ratings, especially the Private Pilot Certificate.
 Total flight fees for the entire program will exceed $40,000 and adding additional ratings to the minimum required can increase that amount to $50,000 or more.

 	Some expenses are not included in the college’s flight fees.
 Students will need to plan ahead to pay for FAA Knowledge Tests ($150 each) and FAA Practical Tests ($600-$700 each).
 Though most required books, materials, and supplies are included in the flight fee costs or utilize the same course materials as the ground school courses, extras such as headsets are not.

 	Many students accomplish both the multi-engine rating and the flight instructor certificate.
 Completing the additional flight instructor ratings (instrument and multi-engine flight instructor) may also be worthwhile for helping you to get started in a flight instructor job.
 Sunrise Aviation hires the “best of the best” FSCJ graduates as flight instructors.
-Because we have two locations (the other in Ormond Beach, Florida), we have the opportunity to offer positions to qualified flight instructors in both locations.
+Because we have three locations, we have the opportunity to offer positions to qualified flight instructors in all of our locations.